Chapter 1:

 “Where did you get this?
 Who are you?”

 Behind him, the train doors slid shut and the beast sped forth again, faster than even he could catch up to.
 He didn’t care.
-The girl he found in front of him now captured his full attention, with her oversized uniform and perfect face.
-With her hazel eyes that glinted as her dry lips lifted into a smile.
+This girl here now captured his full attention.
+This girl with her oversized uniform and perfect face.
+With her hazel eyes that glinted as her lips lifted into a smile.
 With the dagger she shouldn’t have had.

 “I’m Lana,” she said, sweetly.
 “Lana Rose.”